• Skip to primary navigation

 19.Spread it on a plate, then cool completely later store in a clean dry jar.

-homemade ragi flour ready
+homemade ragi flour is ready

 Homemade sprouted ragi flour is ready!